A Brief Look At Every Ferrari “P” Car, From 250 to 499

 All of Ferrari’s legendary sports prototypes, from 1963 to 2023.

-The 11,000 RPM flat-12 powered 312 PB was the most extreme, and dominant of all the P cars, and also my personal favorite.
+The 11,000 RPM flat-12 powered 312 PB was the most extreme of all the P cars, and also my personal favorite.

-Ferrari has only recently brought back the “P” moniker for the 499P, which has won Le Mans for Ferrari overall for the first time since 1965.
-But before that, P (for Prototipo or prototype) designated all of Ferrari’s prototype racers from a decade of wins and championships across many different models.
-In 1963, the first prototype class was created for cars that had very little resemblance to their road legal counterparts, and Ferrari was immediately the team to beat if you wanted to win the major sportscar races.
-While this list only includes cars with just the ‘P”, there were many other prototype Ferrari’s like the 248 SP and Dino 206 S, and the iconic 512.
-It’s unknown why these cars didn’t get the P designation, but Ferrari has never been the most consistent with their naming system.
-So, here are all fourteen P cars with their specs and most important race results.
+Ferrari has recently reintroduced the “P” moniker for the 499P, which has secured Ferrari’s overall Le Mans victory for the first time since 1965.
+However, before that, P (for Prototipo or prototype) designated all of Ferrari’s prototype racers, spanning a decade of wins and championships across various models.
+In 1963, the prototype class was created for cars that had minimal resemblance to their road legal counterparts, and Ferrari was immediately the team to beat if you wanted to win the major sportscar races.
+While this list only includes cars with the ‘P’ designation, there were many other prototype Ferraris, such as the 248 SP and Dino 206 S, as well as the iconic 512.
+It’s unknown why these cars didn’t receive the P designation, but Ferrari has never been consistent with its naming system.
+So, here are all fourteen P cars

 1963 250 P